homy-newfs8/esphome-sesame3/docs/README.md

 ### `public_key` (Public key for SESAME OS2 devices)

 Public key for encryption.
-Do not specify this parameter for SESAME OS3 devices (SESAME 5 / SESAME 5 PRO / SESAME Bot 2 / SESAME Touch / SESAME Touch PRO).
+Do not specify this parameter for SESAME OS3 devices (SESAME 5 / SESAME 5 PRO / SESAME Bot 2 / SESAME Touch / SESAME Touch PRO / CANDY HOUSE Remote).

 On OS2 devices, you can retrieve key value from QR code.